rice-apps/owlmart/README.md

 -  Make sure there are no warnings in the JavaScript development console
 -  Add comments to your files describing what each function does
 -  When creating a PR, make sure you describe what the PR does, and how a Team Lead should review and test it!
--  Make sure you have [Apollo Client Devtools installed] (https://chrome.google.com/webstore/detail/apollo-client-devtools/jdkknkkbebbapilgoeccciglkfbmbnfm)
+-  Make sure you have [Apollo Client Devtools]([url](https://chrome.google.com/webstore/detail/apollo-client-devtools/jdkknkkbebbapilgoeccciglkfbmbnfm)https://chrome.google.com/webstore/detail/apollo-client-devtools/jdkknkkbebbapilgoeccciglkfbmbnfm)